dagster-io/dagster/docs/sections/learn/index.rst

 Learn
 =====

-If you're brand new to the Dagster system, we recommend starting with the tutorial, which will walk you through the most important concepts in Dagster from the beginning.
+If you're brand new to the Dagster system, we recommend starting with the `intro tutorial <../intro_tutorial/>`_ , which will walk you through the most important concepts in Dagster from the beginning.

 The principles section articulates the fundamental principles underpinning the design of Dagster.